UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

 Since $\hat m$ is fixed and we only optimize over the function class $\cF$, this two-step procedure is more computationally efficient compared to the one-step procedure.

-Suppose that $\hat m$ is a consistent estimator, i.e. $\|\hat m(x)-m_0(x)\|_{\infty}$ is small with high probability.
+Suppose that $\hat m$ is a consistent estimator with respect to $L_\infty$ norm, i.e. $\|\hat m(x)-m_0(x)\|_{\infty}$ is small with high probability.
 One may expect that the optimal value of \eqref{sample_opt:fix_m} is close to the optimal value of \eqref{sample_opt:known_mean}, as the constraints in both problems are close to each other.
 However, this is not always the case as it heavily relies on $\cF$.
 Consider a toy example where $\cF=\{f_0(x),f_0(x) + 1\}$ and $\hat m(x)=m_0(x)+\varepsilon$.
 Here $\varepsilon$ is an arbitrarily small constant.
 The optimal solution for \eqref{sample_opt:fix_m} is $f_0(x) + 1$ since $f_0(x)$ does not satisfy the constraint, whereas the optimal solution for \eqref{sample_opt:known_mean} is $f_0(x)$.
-Hence the difference between the two optimal values is $1$, which does not depend on $\varepsilon$ due to the lack of richness of the class $\cF$ for a continuity.
+Hence the difference between the two optimal values is $1$, which does not depend on $\varepsilon$ due to the lack of richness of the class $\cF$ for continuity.
 In other words, if $\cF$ does not admit some sort of \emph{continuity} with respect to the perturbation of the constraints, then it is not possible to quantify the closeness of the optimal value of \eqref{sample_opt:fix_m} and \eqref{sample_opt:known_mean} with respect to the closeness between $\hat m$ and $m_0$.
 We now state our continuity assumption; define $f^\star$ to be the \emph{best approximator} of $f_0$ in $\cF$, i.e. $f^{\star}=\argmin_{f\in\cF:f\geq f_0 }\bbE[f(X)]$.
 Our continuity assumption requires that $f^{\star}$ should not be an isolated point, i.e. given $c>0$, $f^{\star} + c \in \cF$ for all \emph{small} $c$.
 In other words, our assumption brings certain continuity to our optimization problem with respect to the perturbation of $m_0$.
 We now formally state the assumption: \begin{assumption} Let $f^{\star}=\argmin_{f\in\cF:f\geq f_0}\bbE[f(X)]$.
-There exists $D>0$ such that for any $c\in [0,D]$, we have $f^{\star}+c\in\cF$. \end{assumption} Based on the above assumption, we now present a theoretical guarantee for the two-step estimation below: \begin{theorem} Let $\hat f$ be the solution of \eqref{sample_opt:fix_m}.
-Suppose that Assumption \ref{assm} holds and $\|\hat m-m_0\|_{\infty}\leq c_1D$.
+There exists $D>0$ such that for any $c\in [0,D]$, we have $f^{\star}+c\in\cF$. \end{assumption} Based on the above assumption, we now present a theoretical guarantee for the two-step estimation below: \begin{theorem} Let $\hat f_\pre$ is obtained by solving \eqref{sample_opt:fix_m}.
+Furthermore, assume that Assumption \ref{assm} holds and $\|\hat m-m_0\|_{\infty}\leq c_1D$.
 Then for any $t>0$, with probability at least $1-2e^{-t}$, we have

 where $c_1$ and $c_2$ are constants depending on the boundness of $Y$ and $\cM$.
 Moreover, if $\cF$ is a VC class, then with probability at least $1 - e^{-t}$ the following coverage guarantee holds:

 for some constant $c$.
 If $\cF$ is a non-VC class, then with probability at least $1 - e^{-t}$ the following coverage guarantee holds: